Henry C. Spencer: Career

-He was also the Industrial Chairman for the first Valley United Fund Drive, and he sought donations from over 150 corporations for a variety of community organizations.
+He was also the industrial chairman for the first Valley United Fund Drive, and he sought donations from over 150 corporations for a variety of community organizations.

+He was a corporator of Griffin Hospital in Derby, Connecticut, a director of the Lower Naugatuck Valley Chamber of Commerce, and chairman of the Board of Junior Achievement of the Lower Naugatuck Valley.
+In 1969, he was awarded a special "Founding Chairman" award from Junior Achievement.

+He was a deacon and a trustee at the Middlebury Congregational Church.
+Between 1953 and 1963, he was a feature in multiple musicals and was a founding member a comic opera group at the Middlebury Congregational Church.

-He was a corporator of Griffin Hospital in Derby, CT, a director of the Lower Naugatuck Valley Chamber of Commerce, chairman of the Board of Junior Achievement of the Lower Naugatuck Valley, a deacon at the Middlebury Congregational Church, and master mason at King Solomon's Lodge No. 7 AF&AM in Woodbury, Connecticut, of which he was the Worshipful Master in 1959.
-He also served as district deputy of the Second Masonic District, and in this capacity he visited the Union Lodge in Danbury, CT.
+He was a member of King Solomon's Lodge No. 7 AF&AM in Woodbury, Connecticut, where he served as the Worshipful Master in 1959.
+He also served as the District Deputy Grand Master of the Second Masonic District of the Grand Lodge of Connecticut, and in this capacity he visited many lodges including Crystal Lodge in Old Lyme, Connecticut and Union Lodge in Danbury, Connecticut.
+He was involved in the rededication of the Ethan Allen / Seth Warner Monument in Roxbury, Connecticut.
+In 1961, as Grand Master, he presented pins to longtime masons at St. Peters Lodge in New Milford, CT.
+In 1962, He held a meeting of the district deputies at Hiram Lodge in Sandy Hook, Connecticut.
+On November 16, 1963, he presented a talk at the Meridian Lodge 77 in Meriden, Connecticut on Freemasonry during the Civil War.

 He was also a member of the Boy Scouts, the Republican Town Committee, and the Middlebury Hunt.
+His interest in horses could be traced to his maternal grandfather, George Kasper Wenig.
 He was a founder of the Middlebury Land Trust in 1969, and later, a member of the South Britain Congregational Church.

-Between 1953 and 1963, he was a feature in multiple musicals as part of a comic opera group at the Middlebury Congregational Church.
+In 1962, he was recognized as a three-gallon blood donor after giving blood at the Seymour Methodist Church.

-He was also a founder and president of the Spencer Historical and Genealogical Society, and authored many important articles in its journal, Le Despencer.
+He was also a founder and president of the Spencer Historical and Genealogical Society, and authored many important articles in its quarterly journal, Le Despencer.
+These articles provided important information on the Four Spencer Brothers, early settlers in America.
+He was a member of the Society of the Descendants of the Founders of Hartford.